marianina8/workshop/session2/examples/example10/README.md

-# Cobra CLI Application - Message Command
+# Example 10 - Create a Cobra command

 This is a simple Cobra CLI application that provides a single command called "message".
 It allows you to print a hello world message with an optional name.